EliotParkRL/AuctionFlipper/README.md

 Makes calls to the API in order to grab information about past and new auctions.

 6. All methods other than those listed and ApiPrinter
-These can be used to improve the project.
-The original goal of this project was to make an auction flipper.
+These were written and can be used to improve the project even though they weren't used.
+The original goal of this project was to make an auction flipper; however, given the limited time, we weren't able to utilize them to make a true auction flipper.
 You can use these methods to help create one if you find a way to improve the price calculator (it is missing certain features: dungeon levels, gemstones, and attributes).

 Good luck if you'd like to try that.